Utah Red Rocks: Pac-12 Conference

 The University of Utah became a member of the newly expanded Pac-12 Conference in 2011, and the Red Rocks became one of eight teams in the conference to compete in women's gymnastics.
-Utah has taken the Pac-12 Championships five times since joining the conference, winning in 2014, 2015, 2017, 2021, and 2022.
+Utah has taken the Pac-12 Championships seven times since joining the conference, winning in 2014, 2015, 2017, 2021, 2022, 2023 and 2024.
 The Red Rocks have won or shared a portion of the Regular Season Pac-12 Championship since its inauguration - the 2020 season is the first time each of the eight Pac-12 teams competed against every other team in the conference.
-The Red Rocks won outright in 2020 and 2021, and shared the title in a four-way tie in 2022.
+The Red Rocks won outright in 2020 and 2021, and shared the title in a four-way tie in both 2022 and 2023.

-Utah gymnasts have won the individual all-around title at the Pac-12 Championship seven times:
+Utah gymnasts have won the individual all-around title at the Pac-12 Championship five times:

+Big 12 Conference

+In 2024, the University of Utah was one of ten members of the Pac-12 who announced they would be moving to a different conference.
+Utah, alongside the University of Arizona and Arizona State University, moved to the Big 12 Conference.
+They officially started competition in the Big 12 Conference in the 2024–2025 season.

 Nickname

 The nickname "Red Rocks" has its origins in the Utah Gymnastics 1992 media guide cover photo.
 At the time, all Utah women's sports teams used the moniker "Lady Utes".
 The name is a combination of "how rock solid they are, but also the red rock of southern Utah.”
 The 1992 team won the NCAA championship, with the name sticking.